-This is another recipe from a wonderful home cook by the name of Lea.
-It sounds great and I look forward to trying this and more recipes from her kitchen.
+This is another recipe from a wonderful home cook named Lea.
+It sounds great, and I look forward to trying this and more recipes from her kitchen.

 Here is a favorite that you might like to try if you get in the mood to BBQ.
-Its a really good dish, and its all my own, so I am proud of it.
-I went through a smoking period, and jerky making of course and this was sort of the culmination.
+It's a really good dish and all my own, so I am proud of it.
+Of course, I went through a smoking period, and the jerky making, and this was the culmination.
 Hope you enjoy.....
 Lea

-Stuff a large capon with finger size chunks of apples, sweet onions and a generous amount of fresh rosemary.
-Stuff under the breast, from both bottom and top with a soft herbed goat cheese or other soft cheese.
-This should be mild, (and you can make your own by blending pureed garlic and and fresh rosemary with a neutral soft cheese).
+Stuff a large capon with finger size chunks of apples, sweet onions, and a generous amount of fresh rosemary.
+Stuff under the breast, from both bottom and top, with soft herbed goat cheese or other soft cheese.
+This should be mild (and you can make your own by blending pureed garlic and and fresh rosemary with a neutral soft cheese).

-The whole breast should be covered with an even layer of cheese, (1/16th -⅛th inch thick, maybe), Truss bird and put wings behind back. (you can use bamboo skewers to close vent).
+The whole breast should be covered with an even layer of cheese (1/16th -⅛th inch thick, maybe), Truss bird, and put wings behind the back. (you can use bamboo skewers to close the vent).

-Prepare a BBQ fire by banking 12 (or more, depending on kettle size) coals on each side of large kettle type grill. (see instructions for slow cooking roasts), or you may cook @ 325 in oven.
+Prepare a BBQ fire by banking 12 (or more, depending on kettle size) coals on each side of a large kettle-type grill. (see instructions for slow-cooking roasts), or you may cook @ 325 in the oven.

-Rub bird with olive oil and sprinkle with salt and pepper.
-If using the Weber Grill you will want to add a few coals to each side periodically, (about every 40 minutes to keep heat fairly even)
+Rub the bird with olive oil and sprinkle with salt and pepper.
+If using the Weber Grill, you will want to add a few coals to each side periodically (about every 40 minutes to keep the heat fairly even)

-Prepare a glaze of 8-10 oz. hot honey mustard, (I like Sloane's Tavern, or ElPasso Chile co.'s Sweet n Hot- any is all right but check the label to be sure it is sweetened with honey, not sugar).), and 2 heaping Tbs.
-Jalapeno Jelly, and at least 1 TBS. thin honey.
-(I also add a dash of habenero BBQ sauce, just to give it a punch, you can add a dash of any hot sauce you like,or not)
+Prepare a glaze of 8-10 oz.
+Hot honey mustard (I like Sloane's Tavern or ElPasso Chile co.'s Sweet n Hot- any is all right, but check the label to be sure it is sweetened with honey, not sugar).), and 2 heaping Tbs.
+Jalapeno Jelly and at least 1 tablespoon honey.
+(I also add a dash of habanero BBQ sauce to give it a punch, you can add a dash of any hot sauce you like or not)

-Put bird between banks of coals, and cover kettle.
-Add a few hickory chips, (wet), to each side of the coals every 20 minutes, and coals as needed.
-After about 1.5 hours start basting the bird with the jalapeno/mustard glaze.
+Put the capon between banks of coals, and cover kettle.
+Add a few hickory chips (wet) to each side of the coals every 20 minutes, and coals as needed.
+After about 1.5 hours, start basting the bird with the jalapeno/mustard glaze.
 This works best lightly applied with a paintbrush.
-If the mustard is thick you may thin it out with a little honey, or even a little olive oil.
+If the mustard is thick, you may thin it with a little honey or olive oil.

-Let bird sit at least 30 minutes before carving, and be careful when removing from grill, as it may well fall apart!
-(You may want to put a couple of strips of folded up foil under bird prior to cooking to help lift it off the grill).
+Let the bird sit for at least 30 minutes before carving, and be careful when removing it from the grill, as it may well fall apart!
+(You may want to put a couple of strips of folded-up foil under the bird before cooking to help lift it off the grill).

 Serve with whatever you like, but keep it simple.
-A simple rice pilaf, or roasted Finnish potatoes, and green veggies, is quite enough.
-If you really want to lay it on thick you could make a cornbread.
+Simple rice pilaf, roasted Finnish potatoes, and green veggies are enough.
+If you really want to lay it on thick, you could make a cornbread.

 Don't forget the apples and onions inside!